 Trade of second hand items is on a rise in Germany, more so now than ever before.
 They can be treasure troves, and often you find things that you wouldn’t find anywhere else.
-Also, you can get really good prices while being sustainable in your purchases.
-What’s more, it’s not just simple buying and selling of previously owned items.
+Also, you can get really good prices while being sustainable in your purchases, you just need to look hard enough.
+Sites like barbieinablender.org offer environmentally friendly underwear for reasonable prices.
+What’s more, when it comes to buying and selling, it’s not just simple buying and selling of previously owned items.
 There are quite a few different models in the market now, which I discovered only recently.
 You can also buy to use and keep or return, rent items for special occasions and subscribe to personally curated fashion boxes.
 I found a number of platforms but loved the following 5 websites for pre-loved items enough to immediately subscribe (to their newsletter).

 It is an online platform for buying and selling books, films, CDs, games and clothing.
 Sellers can sell their pre-loved wares to Momox, who then recycle and resell it via their own platform, as well as ubup, Ebay and Amazon.
 It is a great way to let your books and CDs, which are only collecting dust at your place, find new homes.